 Members, St. Louis Red Cross Motor Corps on duty on 5 ambulances.
 Influenza Epidemic.
 Missouri St. Louis.
 United States missouri st. louis, 1918.
 Photograph.

-America’s “New Normal” isn’t actually all that new.
-These U. S. historians cover topics that include epidemics, public health emergencies, disease, vaccination, pharmaceutical issues, the politics of health, and xenophobia and can provide perspective on the novel coronavirus of 2020.
+These U. S. historians cover topics that include epidemics, public health emergencies, disease, vaccination, pharmaceutical issues, the politics of health, and xenophobia and can provide perspective on the novel coronavirus and COVID-19.

 Reagan chronicles for the first time the discoveries and dilemmas of the German Measles epidemic of the early 1960s and how it created national anxiety about dying, disabled, and “dangerous” babies.
 This epidemic would ultimately transform abortion politics, produce new science, and help build...(Read More)